-It lists down all tasks that need to be done in order for your team to deliver their product at the end of the sprint.
+It lists down all tasks you need to do for your team to deliver their product at the end of the sprint.

 - Scrum Master: Oversees that all activities follow the scrum framework, such as doing daily scrums at the start of the day.

-The team also has a daily scrum meeting that enables them to communicate with each other about anything related to their sprints and creates a safe space to discuss their problems.
+Such a meeting enables them to communicate about anything related to their sprints and creates a safe space to discuss their issues.